isomerpages/moe-yuanchingsec/_sports-and-games/Clubs & Societies/Dragon and Lion Dance.md

 ### Teachers in charge

-Mr Tommy Cheng (Overall I/C) <br>
-Mr Segar Muniandy <br>
+Mr Segar Muniandy (IC)<br>
-Mrs Goh-Cheong Wei Leng
+Mdm Cheong Wei Leng

 ### Schedule

-Thursdays: 3:00 pm to 6:00 pm
+Every Tuesday and Thursday: 3:00 pm to 6:00 pm

-Note: There will be additional training during the preparation period for competitions and performances.

-CCA Photo 1 – WEAVE Concert@Gateway Theatre 2018
+* Tuesday training is from Jan and Apr only

 <figure>
 <img src="/images/Dragon%20and%20Lion%20Dance-1.jpg">